-- The Company lacks personnel with the experience to properly analyze and record complex transactions in accordance with GAAP. - The Company has in insufficient quantity of dedicated resources and experienced personnel involved in reviewing and designing internal controls.
+- The Company has in insufficient quantity of dedicated resources and experienced personnel involved in reviewing and designing internal controls.
 As a result, a material misstatement of the interim and annual financial statements could occur and not be prevented or detected on a timely basis. - The Company has not achieved the optimal level of segregation of duties relative to key financial reporting functions. - The Company does not have an audit committee or an independent audit committee financial expert.
-While not being legally obligated to have an audit committee or independent audit committee financial expert, it is the management's view that to have an audit committee, comprised of independent board members, and an independent audit committee financial expert is an important entity-level control over the Company's financial statements. - The Company has not achieved an optimal segregation of duties for executive officers of the Company.
+While not being legally obligated to have an audit committee or independent audit committee financial expert, it is the management's view that to have an audit committee, comprised of independent board members, and an independent audit committee financial expert is an important entity-level control over the Company's financial statements.

 A material weakness is a deficiency (within the meaning of the Public Company Accounting Oversight Board (PCAOB) auditing standard 5) or combination of deficiencies in internal control over financial reporting such that there is a reasonable possibility that a material misstatement of the Company's annual or interim financial statements will not be prevented or detected on a timely basis.
-Management has determined that a material weakness exists due to the items stated above, resulting from the Company's limited resources and personnel.
+Management has determined that significant weakness exists due to the items stated above, resulting from the Company's limited resources and personnel.
+The Company has moved Donna Steward into the CFO role to help mitigate these weaknesses during the prior period.